nutjob-laboratories/merk/README.txt

 -   All text colors (and backgrounds) can be customized
     - Text customization can be saved to importable files
     - Individual channels can have their own color schemes
+    - User input text can highlight channels, nicknames, commands, and more as you type!
     - Styles are saved and loaded automatically
       - Channel styles are saved and loaded by network, so they work no matter what server you connect to.
     - Easy to use GUI text style editor is built-in